Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: Introduction

 \section{Introduction}

 Scaling relations manifest the combined action of the diverse and complex physical processes undergone by galaxies.
 They serve as benchmarks for any theoretical model exploring galaxy formation and evolution.
-These relations allow us to detach from the plethora of local-scale phenomena, predict future evolutionary phases, and provide a global cohesive picture built from direct observables (e.g., the Schmidt-Kennicutt law of star formation; \citealt{Schmidt1959}, \citealt{Kennicutt1989}).
+These relations allow us to look past the plethora of local-scale phenomena, predict future evolutionary phases, and provide a cohesive global picture built from direct observables (e.g., the Schmidt-Kennicutt law of star formation; \citealt{Schmidt1959}, \citealt{Kennicutt1989}).

 Despite the power of these tools, the overall picture of the formation and evolution of galaxies is still incomplete.
 Before the arrival of JWST, observing the faint Universe at high $z$ was a challenging goal.
 Our understanding of the early epochs was based on observations of bright objects (Malmquist bias; \citealt{Malmquist1922}).
 However, these bright sources may not exhibit or be primarily governed by the same processes that dominate fainter galaxies.
-Some of these faint objects correspond to massive systems whose emission remains undetected in the rest-frame optical, with more prominent spectral energy distributions (SEDs) at longer wavelengths (e.g., dusty star-forming galaxies, SFGs; see \citealt{Alcalde-Pampliega2019}, \citealt{Zhou2020}).
+Some of these faint objects correspond to massive systems whose emission remains undetected in the rest-frame optical, with more prominent spectral energy distributions (SEDs) at longer wavelengths (e.g., star-forming galaxies, SFGs, with high dust content; see \citealt{Alcalde-Pampliega2019}, \citealt{Zhou2020}).
 However, a vast number of objects that lie beyond the sensitivities of pre-JWST optical and near-infrared (NIR) capabilities are actually low-mass galaxies (e.g., \citealt{Austin2023}; \citealt{Merida2023}, M+23 hereafter; \citealt{Strait2023}; \citealt{Asada2023,Asada2024}; \citealt{Looser2024}).